Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 That is no longer the case.

 AI plays a central role in enabling this shift.
-By turning logistics into a data-driven, continuously optimized function, enterprises can move beyond cost control and toward value creation.
+By turning logistics into a data-driven, continuously optimized function, enterprises can move beyond cost control and toward genuine value creation.

 Southeast Asia is at a pivotal moment in its logistics evolution.